1922 Harley-Davidson Sport Twin

 But as Ford’s Model T drove down the price of automobiles, U.S. customers found themselves facing higher prices for two-wheeled transportation than for four-wheelers.
 So the move was on to build smaller, more efficient bikes.

 In building the Sport Twin, Harley took Douglas’ lead in orienting the cylinders in line with the frame.
-The side-valve engine displaced 36 cubic inches (about 600cc), and McClean says the Sport Twin made a nice middleweight motorcycle.
+The side-valve engine displaced 36 cubic inches (about 600cc), and McClean said the Sport Twin made a nice middleweight motorcycle.

 That made it a big seller overseas.
 But in the U.S., it was a different story.
 The machine languished in the Harley line through 1923, then was dropped.